Partial-transpose-guided entanglement classes and minimum noise filtering in many-body Gaussian quantum systems: Gaussian entanglement consolidation

 A necessary and sufficient condition for $\sigma$ to represent a physical Gaussian state is that it satisfies the uncertainty principle, expressed as the Positive Semidefinite (PSD) matrix property,

 For bipartite Gaussian systems,

 the reduced density matrix $\text{Tr}_B(\rho_{AB})$ is also Gaussian~\cite{serafini2017quantum} with first moments $\overline{\boldsymbol{r}}_{A}$ and CM $\sigma_{A}$.

 For Gaussian states, all information of quantum and classical correlations between modes resides in the CM.
-One informative quantifier of bipartite entanglement for mixed quantum states is the logarithmic negativity~\cite{peresoriginalN,computablemeasure, PlenioLogarithmic}, $\mathcal{N}$, which is the sum of negative eigenvalues in the partially transposed (PT) density matrix.
+One informative quantifier of bipartite entanglement for mixed quantum states is the logarithmic negativity~\cite{peresoriginalN,computablemeasure, PlenioLogarithmic}, $\mathcal{N}=\log_{2} ||\Tilde{\rho}||_{1}$, where $\Tilde{\rho}$ is the partially transposed (PT) density matrix and $||\cdot||_{1}$ is the trace norm summing the absolute value of eigenvalues.
 In the phase space formalism, this translates to the sum of $n_{-}$ PT-symplectic eigenvalues less than one,

 where $\tilde{\nu}_j$ are the positive symplectic eigenvalues of the PT CM, $\tilde{\sigma} = \Lambda \sigma \Lambda$, and the PT operator $\Lambda$ is the local momentum reflection operator, $\hat{p}_{ \left\{n_b\right\} } \rightarrow -\hat{p}_{ \left\{n_b\right\} }$, in one party~\cite{Simonreflection},